RedTeamSubnet/blog.theredteam.io/docs/blog/posts/an.ada_detection_v1.md

 * **Format:** Modular, payload-based detection.

 This challenge rewards miners who can solve the hardest problem in bot detection: distinguishing a sophisticated script from a real human without relying on easily spoofed signals.

+!!!
+Warning "Testing Dependency"
+    Miner need to buy profession plan of `nstbrowser` for testing challenge locally.
+Miners can buy it from NstBrowser's [official page](https://www.nstbrowser.io/en/pricing)